FOCUS AREA

 According to the 2016 Mind the Meal Gap report, 14% of people in Pierce County experience food insecurity.
 Food insecurity can have detrimental and lasting effects for all of those that it impacts, making it necessary for us to pay close attention to these numbers and work to eliminate food insecurity.

-Farmland Success in the Watershed
+Farmland Successes in the Watershed

 Individual farmers in the watershed have had great success with on-farm improvement projects, both working alone and with partners.
 There are also many successful programs supporting agriculture in the watershed.